peef-dev/quiz_game/README.md

 It is a game that asks users a series of questions and keeps track of their score and provide feedback to the user after each question.

-## Backend
+## Rest API

-The backend API is built on Kotlin and provide the following functionalities:
+The API is built on Python/Flask and provide the following routes:

 - Retrieve a list of questions from a database (PostgreSQL is the one i like)
 - Randomize the order of the questions each time the game is played